yuhangc9321/haxe-independent-study/blog-entries/week-7.md

 [https://haxeflixel.com/documentation/tutorial/](https://haxeflixel.com/documentation/tutorial/)
 I completed parts 5 through 9 during week 6.
 This week I completed parts 10 through 12.
 I am (probably) not planning on completing parts 13 and 14.
 Part 13 covers adding conditionals to make the game work better when built to different platforms.
-Part 14 covers polish (minor additional effects regarding graphics and such).
+Part 14 covers polish (i.e. minor additional effects regarding graphics and such).

 ## Part 10
 Part 10 covers the user interface and the combat screen.
 This HUD class initializes and adds a background, FlxText objects for health and money, and icons to go beside those.
 The `spr.scrollFactor.set(0, 0);` surrounded by a for loop is meant to make these HUD objects stay on the same position relative to the screen.
 ```
 package;